hotwax/oms-documentation/deployment&configuration/napita/flow-definitions/flow-definitions.md

 ### Select Database Connection Pooling Service (DBCP service)

 The Database Connection Pooling (DBCP) service enables efficient and reliable connections to relational databases.
-It essentially acts as a pool manager for database connections, allowing NiFi processors to reuse existing connections instead of creating new ones for each operation.
+It essentially acts as a pool manager for database connections, allowing processors to reuse existing connections instead of creating new ones for each operation.
 DBCP services are not part of the parameters; therefore, Configure properties and select the DBCP service from the dropdown menu.

 ### Set Record Writer